joycervs/frontendmentor-challenges/readme.md

 ##### EN

-This is a <strong>study</strong> repository where I'll compile my solutions to <strong>[Frontend Mentor](https://www.frontendmentor.io/challenges)</strong> challenges.
+This is a <strong>study</strong> repository where I'll compile my solutions to <strong>[Frontend Mentor's](https://www.frontendmentor.io/challenges)</strong> coding challenges.
 The goal is to keep my coding practices organized and document my progress as I gain more knowledge.

 ## Topics/Skills 🚀